 - Trips with pupils or staff development opportunities may occasionally involve staying away from home and/or overseas travel.

-Independent schools may employ teachers without QTS although, in practice, this is uncommon.
+Independent schools, free schools and academies may employ teachers without QTS although, in practice, this is uncommon.

 Briefly, the options are: